Tax reform: ‘Middle class’ is in eye of beholder

 The question of what income range takes in the “middle class” is on the table as Congress is wrestling with the biggest tax overhaul since President Ronald Reagan signed the 1986 Tax Reform Act.

 Democrats in the House were all no votes.
-Senate Democrats will also unite in opposition.
-The House and Senate would have to then merge their respective measures into one bill to send to Trump to sign.
+Senate Democrats will also unite in opposition unless the legislation is revised.
+The House and Senate would have to merge their respective measures into one bill to send to Trump to sign.

+Whether a person would end up paying lower taxes depends on many, many variables.

+The nonpartisan Tax Policy Center preliminary analysis of the House bill concluded that “in 2018, all income groups would see their average taxes fall but some taxpayers in each group would face increases.
+Those with the very highest incomes would receive the biggest tax cuts.”

 The politics of pitching to the “middle class” isn’t hard to figure out.
 That messaging is aimed at the wide swath of voters who see themselves — however it is defined — as neither rich nor poor.